-I have several posts related to co-management scenarios and implementation.
-In this post, I have collated all Co-Management Video Tutorials in one place for easy access.
-All these videos are recorded with SCCM CB 1802 production version.
+In this post, I have compiled all Co-Management Video Tutorials in one place for easy access.
+All these videos were recorded with the SCCM CB 1802 production version.

-I don’t think I would be able to share all the scenarios.
+I don’t think I could share all the scenarios.
 Let me know if you want me to cover any specific scenarios in future video tutorials.
-I know one of the most wanted features in my video tutorial is audio explanation 🙂 I will try to include this in the near future.

 Setting up Azure AD Connect and UPN Suffix Changes